rpa-helpers/electron-java/README.md

       console.log("obj is an instance of SuperClass");
     }

+## callStaticMethod

 <a name="javaCallStaticMethod" >

 *java.callStaticMethod(className, methodName, [args...], callback)**

 **java.callStaticMethodSync(className, methodName, [args...]) : result**

 Calls a static method on the specified class.
-If you are using the sync method an exception will be throw if an error occures, otherwise it will be the first argument in the callback.
+If you are using the sync method an exception will be throw if an error occurs, otherwise it will be the first argument in the callback.

 __Arguments__

  * className - The name of the class to call the method on.
-For nested classes seperate using a '$' (eg. com.nearinfinty.MyClass$NestedClass)
+Separate nested classes using `'$'` (eg. `com.nearinfinty.MyClass$NestedClass`).
  * methodName - The name of the method to call.
 The method name can include the full signature (see [Getting the full method signature](#getFullMethodSignature)).
  * callback(err, item) - Callback to be called when the class is created.